astronomer/docs/software/log-in-to-software.md

 description: Log in to Astronomer Software to access Astronomer Software features and functionality.
 ---

 You can use the Astronomer Software UI and the Astro CLI to view and modify your workspaces, clusters, environment variables, tasks, and users.
 Your user credentials need to be authenticated before you can use the Astronomer Software UI or the Astro CLI.
-User authentication prevents unauthorized access to organizational data and ensures you have the correct permissions to perform specific tasks.

 ## Log in to the Astronomer Software UI

-1. Open a browser and go to https://cloud.astronomer.io/ and create an Astronomer account.

-2. Go to `<basedomain>.astronomer.io`.
+1. Go to `<basedomain>.astronomer.io`.

-3. Select one of the authentication methods used by your organization, or enter your email address and password and click **Log in**.
+2. Select one of the authentication methods used by your organization, or enter your email address and password and click **Log in**.

 ## Log in to the Astro CLI